vokimon/apunts/music/music-harmony-scales.md

 ## Harmonic Major scales

-Heptatonic scale with one interval of 3 semitones and 3 half tones intervales.
-Like minor scale ends with 1 3 1, but starts with a major 2 2, instead of a minor 2 1.
+Heptatonic scale an harmonic sequence 1 3 1 and a major sequence 2 2 1 2

 	| N   | Name        | Pattern       | Transposed on C      | Rotations            |